“Never spend your money before you have it.”

 President Thomas Jefferson

-Following these simple tips should help you down the path of a debt free life.
-Putting your money where it counts, not purchasing what you don’t need and saving for your future.
+Following these simple tips should help you get out of debt.
+Just remember when paying off debts, put your money where it counts, not purchasing what you don’t need and saving for your future.